YingLi-pku/WtCoxG/README.md

                                           AllMarkers = T,
                                           IndicatorColumn = "SurvEvent", SampleIDColumn = "IID"),     # specify column names, check GRAB:Read.Geno for more details
                              PhenoFile = "simuPHENO_WtSPAG.txt",                                      # path to the phenotype file
-                             RefAfFile = "RefMAFs.txt",                                               # path to the external MAF file
+                             RefAfFile = "RefMAFs1.txt",                                               # path to the external MAF file
                              RefPrevalence = RefPrevalence,                                           # population-level prevalence
                              formula = Surv(SurvTime , Indicator) ~ Cov1 + Cov2)                      # formula of the null model, users can substite Cov1 and Cov2 with other covariates as needed.